krainboltgreene/lack/README.md

 * Eric Wong, Hongli Lai, Jeremy Kemper for their continuous support and API improvements.
 * Yehuda Katz and Carl Lerche for refactoring rackup.
-* Brian Candler, for Rack::ContentType.
+* Brian Candler, for Lack::ContentType.
 * Graham Batty, for improved handler loading.
 * Stephen Bannasch, for bug reports and documentation.
-* Gary Wright, for proposing a better Rack::Response interface.
+* Gary Wright, for proposing a better Lack::Response interface.
-* Jonathan Buch, for improvements regarding Rack::Response.
+* Jonathan Buch, for improvements regarding Lack::Response.
 * Armin Röhrl, for tracking down bugs in the Cookie generator.
 * Alexander Kellett for testing the Gem and reviewing the announcement.
 * Marcus Rückert, for help with configuring and debugging lighttpd.
-* The WSGI team for the well-done and documented work they've done and Rack builds up on.
+* The WSGI team for the well-done and documented work they've done and Lack builds up on.
 * All bug reporters and patch contributors not mentioned above.